 The curriculum states the principles of schoolwork and the special emphases of the school.
-Helsinki schools' curricula are available in electronic format at ops.edu.hel.fi/ops/ (available in Finnish only).
+Helsinki schools' curricula are available in electronic format at the e-Perusteet service at https://eperusteet.opintopolku.fi/ (available in Finnish only).
 In the first two school years, pupils focus on learning the basic knowledge and skills in different subjects.
 Children are encouraged to bring up their own ideas and things that interest them.

 School helps a child build a positive selfesteem to learn and to explore the world independently.
 A functional learning environment is an important part of this process.
 All school facilities and the surroundings are learning environments, and with digital technology, the entire city expands into a learning environment.
 The school's goal is to support the development of the pupils' cognitive competence and every day and cooperative skills, which the child will need in the future.
-Each child studies at least two longterm, cross-curricular and phenomenon-based entities during the school year.
-Phenomenonbased studies are studies where pupils examine real-world phenomena across school subjects.
+Each child studies at least two long-term, crosscurricular and phenomenon-based entities during the school year.
+Phenomenon-based studies are studies where pupils examine real-world phenomena across school subjects.

 The child learns, experiences and creates things together with others.
 A safe and friendly environment that promotes participation and well-being is a prerequisite for learning.
 Interaction between the teacher, the pupil and the entire group is an important foundation for learning.
 The school week follows a timetable.
 In grades 1 and 2, pupils receive teaching for a minimum of 21 hours per week.
 The duration of lessons can vary from school to school.
 There might be more than one teacher in the classroom; another class teacher, a special needs teacher or a teacher of Finnish or Swedish as a second language.
 A special needs assistant may also work in the classroom.
 The class may be divided into different groups for some of the study time.
 The pupils are provided with textbooks and other learning materials by the school free of charge.
 Subjects that all comprehensive school pupils study in the 1st grade are mother tongue and literature, A1 language, mathematics, environmental studies, religion or ethics and artistic and practical subjects, which include music, visual arts, crafts and physical education.

 Guardians can ask the schools for more detailed information about the teaching of ethics and enrolling for the pupil's own religion teaching.
 At the start of the school year, the school informs the guardians about religious events held at the school.
 The guardians decide whether the pupil attends these events.
+There are always other options available for religious events.

-supports the child's view of themselves as a good learner."
+"A good learning environment supports the child's view of themselves as a good learner."